karamdo/Retailer/README.md

 ## 📦 Dependencies

 ### Production Dependencies
-- React and React DOM
+- React and React DOM (19.1.0)
-- React Router DOM for routing
+- React Router DOM (7.6.2) for routing
-- React Icons for icon components
+- React Icons (5.5.0) for icon components
-- React Toastify for notifications
+- React Toastify (11.0.5) for notifications
-- TailwindCSS for styling
+- TailwindCSS (4.1.8) for styling

 ### Development Dependencies
-- Vite for development and building
+- Vite (6.3.5) for development and building
-- ESLint for code linting
+- ESLint (9.25.0) for code linting
-- Prettier for code formatting
+- Prettier (3.5.3) for code formatting
 - TypeScript type definitions
+- gh-pages (6.3.0) for deployment
-- Various ESLint plugins
+- Various ESLint plugins and development tools

+## 🚀 Deployment

+The application is configured for deployment to GitHub Pages.
+The deployment process is automated using the `gh-pages` package:

+1. The `predeploy` script automatically builds the production version of the application
+2. The `deploy` script publishes the built files to the `gh-pages` branch
+3. GitHub Pages serves the application from the `gh-pages` branch

+To deploy updates:
+1. Commit your changes to the main branch
+2. Run `npm run deploy`
+3. Wait for GitHub Pages to update (usually takes a few minutes)

 ## 🤝 Contributing